Autonomous aircraft: Control system architecture

 The computing capability of aircraft flight and navigation systems followed the advances of computing technology, beginning with analog controls and evolving into microcontrollers, then system-on-a-chip (SOC) and single-board computers (SBC).

 Sensors

 Position and movement sensors give information about the aircraft state.
 Exteroceptive sensors deal with external information like distance measurements, while proprioceptive ones correlate internal and external states.

-Non-cooperative sensors are able to detect targets autonomously so they are used for separation assurance and collision avoidance.

 Degrees of freedom (DOF) refers to both the amount and quality of sensors on board: 6 DOF implies 3-axis gyroscopes and accelerometers (a typical inertial measurement unit – IMU), 9 DOF refers to an IMU plus a compass, 10 DOF adds a barometer and 11 DOF usually adds a GPS receiver.

 Actuators

 UAV actuators include digital electronic speed controllers (which control the RPM of the motors) linked to motors/engines and propellers, servomotors (for planes and helicopters mostly), weapons, payload actuators, LEDs and speakers.

 Software

 UAV software called the flight stack or autopilot.
 The purpose of the flight stack is to obtain data from sensors, control motors to ensure UAV stability, and facilitate ground control and mission planning communication.

 UAVs are real-time systems that require rapid response to changing sensor data.
 As a result, UAVs rely on single-board computers for their computational needs.
 Examples of such single-board computers include Raspberry Pis, Beagleboards, etc. shielded with NavIO, PXFMini, etc. or designed from scratch such as NuttX, preemptive-RT Linux, Xenomai, Orocos-Robot Operating System or DDS-ROS 2.0.